lcestou/luiscestou.com/README.md

-# Luis Cestou – Graphic & Interactive Designer
+# Luis Cestou – Visual & Interaction Designer

 Hi!
 This is the source code for my [portfolio website](https://luiscestou.com), which I rebuilt using React and Gatsby.
 Feel free to contact me for your next project at [contact@luiscestou.com](mailto:contact@luiscestou.com).